mitmedialab/PRG-Group-Map/README.md

 But be careful!
 We don't want to accidentally duplicate project definitions.

 A great way to see all of the currently defined projects (as well as feel like a _spicy_ typescript developer) is to:
-1. Inside any file, import the `ProjectName` type: `import { ProjectName } from "projects";`
+1. Inside any file, import the `ProjectName` type:
+    -. ```ts
+    import { ProjectName } from "projects";
+    ```
-2. Create a variable of type ProjectName: `let project: ProjectName;`
+3. Create a variable of type `ProjectName`: `let project: ProjectName;`
-3. Try to set `project` equal to something, and let your code editor tell you what values it can take on (and therefore what projects have been defined:
+4. Try to set `project` equal to something, and let your code editor tell you what values it can take on (and therefore what projects have been defined:
 <img src="https://user-images.githubusercontent.com/95306112/200640773-44f7d50c-a60d-4d0a-917b-037c1534a7a8.gif" />

-(If you do see a file with your name/details, hop down to [Editing Your Information](#editing-your-information))
+If you do find a project, hop down to [Editing Your Information](#editing-your-information))

 1. **Open up a new terminal:** You'll need to open a new terminal in the workspace in order to run a a custom [npm script](https://docs.npmjs.com/cli/v8/commands/npm-run-script)
     - There are a couple ways to open a terminal in gitpod, but the most straight forward way is to click on the "hamburger" menu on the top left and select _Terminal_ > _New Terminal_